-New driveways or driveway relocation.
-1.
+1. New driveways or driveway relocation.

 - 1. Driveways must comply with the Roads, Driveways and Entrances Ordinance of Newcastle. - 2.
-Driveways may provide access for up to 2 dwelling units or 1 commercial unit. - 3.
-Residential Companion uses may share a driveway with the primary dwelling unit. - 4.
-Abutting lots may share a driveway subject to the conditions of item 1 above. - 5.
-Driveways may pass through required front, side, and rear setbacks to access permitted parking locations. - 6.
-One driveway is permitted per building or virtual lot. - 7.
+Residential Companion uses may share a driveway with the primary dwelling unit. - 3.
+Abutting lots may share a driveway subject to the conditions of item 1 above. - 4.
+Driveways may pass through required front, side, and rear setbacks to access permitted parking locations. - 5.
+One driveway is permitted per building or virtual lot. - 6.
 In D1 and D2 more than 1 driveway per lot is permitted.